-Day Group 1 8/31 1 General Course Information/2 Dimensional Analysis and Linearization 9/7 3 Introduction to Error Calculation/4 The Mathematics for Handling Error 9/14 5 Introduction to Vectors/6 Vector Addition with a Force Table 9/21 7 The Normal Distribution with Darts 9/28 8 Gravitational Acceleration with a Pendulum 10/5 9 Gravitational Acceleration on an Inclined Plane 10/12 10 Conservation of Energy with a Pendulum 10/19 11 Conservation of Energy and Momentum in a Collision 10/26 12 Natural Oscillations with a Spring 11/2 13 Moment of Inertia of a Wheel 11/9 14 Bulk Modulus of Air 11/16 15 Driven Oscillations 11/23 16 Fluid Drag (No class, Thanksgiving)
+Day Group 2 8/31 1 General Course Information/2 Dimensional Analysis and Linearization 9/7 3 Introduction to Error Calculation/4 The Mathematics for Handling Error 9/14 5 Introduction to Vectors/6 Vector Addition with a Force Table 9/21 7 The Normal Distribution with Darts 9/28 9 Gravitational Acceleration on an Inclined Plane 10/5 8 Gravitational Acceleration with a Pendulum 10/12 11 Conservation of Energy and Momentum in a Collision 10/19 10 Conservation of Energy with a Pendulum 10/26 13 Moment of Inertia of a Wheel 11/2 12 Natural Oscillations with a Spring 11/9 15 Driven Oscillations 11/16 16 Fluid Drag 11/23 14 Bulk Modulus of Air Thanksgiving No Class before the last day to add/drop (for 100% tuition refund) deadline.
+Flagged students will be administratively dropped by the Office of the Registrar.
+Any changes to a student's enrollment status may affect financial aid eligibility and can result in the return of some of all of federal student financial aid.